• Home

 Deck 11

-Arcade games, Baymax meet & greet, Hiro Training Zone, cinemas, Edge (tween club), Vibe (teen club), urban-themed shops
+Arcade games, Baymax meet & greet, Hiro Training Zone (interactive), 4 cinemas, Edge (tween club), Vibe (teen club), urban-themed shops, ramen photo spots

 Wayfinder Bay